When’s the next book coming out?

 DEAL BREAKER, DROPSHOT, FADE AWAY, BACK SPIN, ONE FALSE MOVE, THE FINAL DETAIL, DARKEST FEAR, PROMISE ME, LONG LOST, and LIVE WIRE.
 Myron will also appears in the young adult novels SHELTER and SECONDS AWAY.

-Besides that, we have the stand-alones TELL NO ONE, GONE FOR GOOD, NO SECOND CHANCE, JUST ONE LOOK, THE INNOCENT, THE WOODS, HOLD TIGHT, CAUGHT STAY CLOSE and coming in 2013, SIX YEARS.
+Besides that, we have the stand-alones TELL NO ONE, GONE FOR GOOD, NO SECOND CHANCE, JUST ONE LOOK, THE INNOCENT, THE WOODS, HOLD TIGHT, CAUGHT, STAY CLOSE, SIX YEARS and MISSING YOU.

 You can get an easy-to-carry print-out of these lists here.

 Will you write another Myron Bolitar novel?